Best travel eSIM for the Philippines in 2026

 What is FUP on a Philippines eSIM?

 FUP is the fair use policy: the threshold past which a brand may slow an unlimited plan.
 On an archipelago where you may lean hard on data while island-hopping, the throttle speed past that cap matters as much as the cap itself.
-The plans table on this page lists each brand's allowance and throttle once verified, and never carries an invented limit.
+The plans table on this page lists each brand's allowance and throttle, and never carries an invented limit.

 Sources and retrieval dates

 Every factual claim about the Philippines's networks, KYC position, currency, capital and region on this page is sourced below.
-Brand plan pricing is checked per brand and stays pending until then.
+Brand plan pricing is sourced per brand where the brand publishes it.
 All sources retrieved 30 May 2026.

 - [1] Wikipedia, Telecommunications in the Philippines, retrieved 30 May 2026.
 Smart owned by PLDT (acquired September 1999); Globe the Ayala and Singtel GSM pioneer; DITO Telecommunity consortium launched commercially on 8 March 2021, reaching 13.1 million subscribers by February 2023; National Telecommunications Commission named as regulator.